 Between 2016-2017, Adriana was an international fellow of the King Abdullah bin Abdulaziz International Centre for Interreligious and Intercultural Dialogue (KAICIID) in Vienna, Austria, alongside twenty other scholars from religious education centers around the world involved in practical peace-building actions.
 Adriana’s involvement with KAICIID is rooted in her desire to represent Eastern Christianity in an international and intergovernmental organization that has as its goal the promotion of peace through dialogue.

-Senior Lecturer at Stockholm School of Theology (University College Stockholm)
+Adjunct lecturer at Stockholm School of Theology (University College Stockholm)